 Workbook is an Origin object that contains worksheets which then contain columns.
 Worksheets in a workbook are internally layers in a page.
 In other words, a worksheet is derived from a layer object and a workbook derived from a page object.
-The active layer in a page is represented by the page.active or page.active\$ property, and thus it is used to active a worksheet.
+The active layer in a page is represented by the page.active or page.active\$ property, and thus it is used to active a workshoet thus it is used to active a worksheet.

 '''

 // Create a new workbook with 4 worksheets

 newbook sheet:=4;

+page.active = 2; // Active worksheet by index

 '''

-page.active = 2; // Active worksheet by index page.active\$ = sheet3; // Active worksheet by name
+page.active\$ = sheet3; // Active worksheet by name